enqueuer-land/enqueuer/README.md

 Want to ensure that a user journey which involves several steps with different protocols is working properly?
  Enqueuer is what you're looking for.
 #### Enqueuer
 It's ~~not just~~ an integration testing tool.
-It is a developer friendly platform that provides the following capabilities:\
+It is a platform that provides the following capabilities:\
-- Initiates requests with support for many protocols out of the box\
+- Support for many protocols out of the box\
 - Easily mock services to alleviate the headaches of functional and integration tests\
+- Friendly for developers and no developers\
 - Built in assertion library to verify response data coming from your services\
-- Easily extensible through third party [plugins](http://github.com/enqueuer-land/plugins-list), including a [custom one](https://github.com/enqueuer-land/plugin-scaffold)\
+- Easily extensible through third party [plugins](http://github.com/enqueuer-land/plugins-list), including your own [custom ones](https://github.com/enqueuer-land/plugin-scaffold)\
 - Built in CLI is easy to add to your team's existing CI pipelines\

 ----